 If your city is bike friendly, then the best thing you can do for yourself is to buy an e-road bike.
 You will be reducing the carbon footprint significantly while saving all the money you would have to spend on gas otherwise.

 These bikes offer you diversity.
 You can explore places you did not even dream of accessing on your traditional bike.
 They are perfect for offroading as well as daily commuting.
 The throttle assist mode assists your riding so that you can commute without breaking a sweat.
 If your daily track is hilly or full of obstacles, explore all the options before you make a choice.

 Hear us out before judging this point.
-Of course, some electric bikes have a heavy price tag, but that is a one-time investment.
+Of course, most electric road bikes have a heavy price tag, but that is a one-time investment.
 In the long run, you are saving a lot of gas money.
 Looking at the trends of the price of fuels, the price certainly not going to come down any time soon.

 They are easy to use, quick to charge, and offer so much more versatility than cars.